mcarvin8/ava-sf-devops/README.md

 In the "Merge requests" settings, enable "Pipelines must succeed" to ensure the merge request validation passes before the request can be accepted.

-### Code Owners

-Update the `CODEOWNERS` file in this repo to define the owners of your code base.
-Enforce `CODEOWNERS` approval in merge requests to prevent a merge request from being accepted wtihout code owner approval.

 ## Bot Deployments

 To deploy Einstein Bots, you should update the `.forceignore` file with bot versions to not deploy/retrieve (such as the active bot version) and you should also update the `scripts/replacementFiles` with the Bot User for each org, if you are configuring the bot user.
 The metadata string replacements are done automatically by the Salesforce CLI before deployment and they are dependent on the `AUTH_ALIAS` variables configure in the `.gitlab-ci.yml`.